On the dimension theory of Okamoto's function

 \end{proof}

 Theorem \ref{od97} ensures that the projection of Okamoto's function to its weak contracting direction satisfies the strong exponential separation condition.
-This way we can use Hochman's \cite{hochman2014self} and Shmerkin's results \cite{shmerkin2019furstenberg} to calculate the dimension of the function graph.
+This way we can use Hochman's \cite{hochman2014self} and Shmerkin's results \cite{shmerkin2019furstenberg} to calculate the dimension of the graph of Okamoto's function.